How to Make Vegan Pozole Rojo

 See, super simple and short ingredients list.

-Steps Involved in Making Authentic Vegan Pozole Rojo at Home
+How to Make Authentic Vegan Pozole Rojo at Home

 Making vegan pozole is so much quicker than making meat based one.

-Prepping the Chiles
+Step 1: Prepping The Chiles

-Boil the Sauce Ingredients
+Step 2: Boil The Sauce Ingredients

-Blend the Sauce Ingredients
+Step 3: Blend The Sauce Ingredients

-Cook the Mushrooms for the Pozole
+Step 4: Cook The Mushrooms for the Pozole

-Saute until they have released their liquid and softened.
+Sauté until they have released their liquid and softened.
 You can cook them a few minutes more after this.

-Strain the Sauce Ingredients into the Pot
+Step 5: Strain The Sauce Ingredients into the Pot

 Next place a colander over the pot and strain the chile sauce over the mushrooms.
+Discard any little bits left over.

+Add the seasonings and give the ingredients a stir.
+Next add the drained and rinsed hominy to the pot.
 Then very carefully pour in the vegetable broth and give the ingredients a good stir

-Simmer and Cook the Vegan Menudo Rojo
+Step 7: Simmer and Cook the Vegan Menudo Rojo

 The last step is to taste the pozole after it’s simmered for 30 to 40 minutes.
 At this time you can add more salt if needed.